Working Papers

 Abstract: Using administrative data from Chile, we analyze whether financing higher education through student loans or grants affects college major choices of prospective university students.
 We exploit institutional arrangements that allocate either type of financing based on a standardized test to locally identify exogenous variation in access.
 Students that are marginally eligible for grants are more likely to enroll in STEM related fields.
 Relying on information from past graduates on narrowly defined college programs, we provide evidence that this effect is more generally driven by grants acting as insurance mechanism against uncertainty about degree completion.

 Recruiting Better Teachers?
 Evidence from a Higher Education Reform in Chile (w.
-Benjamin Hattemer & Sofia Sierra Vasquez) [ssrn]
+Benjamin Hattemer & Sofia Sierra Vasquez) [ssrn] [Blog] Submitted

 Presented at: 8th LEER conference, 1st CESifo/ifo Junior Workshop on the Economics of Education, EALE 2023, SAEe 2023, AIEL - Padua Workshop on the Economics of Human Capital 2024, EAYE conference 2024, 6th QMUL Economics and Finance Workshop for PhD & Post-doctoral Students, BSE Summer Forum 2024, XVI Labour Economics Meeting, 39th AIEL Conference.